Hey y’all, Tiffany here.

 Combine the crushed graham crackers and the melted butter and pat on to the bottom of the pan to form the crust.
 Layer the following ingredients on top (coconut, chocolate chips, butterscotch chips, nuts).
 Pour the sweetened condensed milk over everything.
 Bake at 350* for 30 minutes.
 Cut and serve!

 Have fun caroling!

 Take your treats and hand them out while you go caroling!
 Then come home and the night with this delicious hot chocolate that you can make beforehand in a crockpot to be hot and ready when you get back.

-If you plan on using any of htese recipes, please share them on Pinterest!
+If you plan on using any of these recipes for homemade Christmas treats, please share them on Pinterest!